TimRizzo/url-shortener-microservice/README.md

- - Request Header Parser Microservice -
+ - URL Shortener Microservice -
- returns a Javascript object that contains IP, language, and OS
+ Takes a URL as a param and stores it in a Mongo database, returning a short URL which then can be used to forward to the original address.